 As a leading advocate for art and science collaboration, we connect artists and scientists to build a community and create opportunities to reach new and wider public audiences through hands-on experiences and opportunities.
 By working with partners, we provide a facility for innovative, creative and fun methods of public engagement in a shared physical space for scientists, artists and the public to interact directly with the tools and ideas of science and art through DIY experimenting.

-For researchers we can provide training opportunities to help you to develop and deliver new workshops and hands-on acitivites that share current research with members of the public in a fun and informative way that provides a window onto ‘real’ science happening today.
+For researchers we provide training opportunities to help you to develop and deliver new workshops and hands-on activities that share current research with members of the public in a fun, informative and creative way that provides a window onto ‘real’ science happening today.
 We can even help you to find artists looking to co-develop creative workshops and activities for ‘hands-on’ public engagement.

 If you have an idea for a project that you want to explore with us get in touch or pop into our Open Sessions for a chat!

 ASCUS Lab was co-founded by Dr James Howie (director of ASCUS), Ms Lucy Stewart and research scientists in different areas of the School of Biological Sciences (and beyond) from the University of Edinburgh.